Dante Love

 Dante Love is an American former college football player.
 He played as a wide receiver for the Ball State Cardinals at Ball State University until he suffered a cervical fracture during a 2008 season game.
 At the time of his career-ending injury, Love was the 2008 season's national leader in receiving yards, and he ranked as Ball State's career kick return yards leader and second-leading receiver in terms of yards and number of receptions.

-Early years
+Early life

 He was born in Cincinnati, Ohio to Maxine Love on March 19, 1986.
 Love attended Withrow High School, where he played football as a quarterback during his last two school years.
 As a senior in 2004, the team posted a 10–1 record and secured the Southwest Ohio Public League championship.
 That season, Love threw for 2,094 yards and 20 touchdowns and rushed for 970 yards and 14 touchdowns.
 He was subsequently named an All-City and All-Southwest Ohio District player, Ohio North-South and Ohio East-West All-Star, and the Withrow High School most valuable player.
 Love was also named the City Offensive Player of the Year and The Cincinnati Enquirer Division III Player of the Year.